-As one of the fastest growing collaboration products in the world, Microsoft Teams is being used for internal communication, meetings, and document management.
+Microsoft Teams is one of the fastest-growing collaboration platforms in the world.
+It's used for internal communication, meetings, and document management.
 With Microsoft’s announcement of voice capabilities for the platform, there has been a growing buzz about a key technology that will help businesses adopt Teams: Direct Routing.

-A Microsoft calling plan is a road to the PSTN managed entirely by Microsoft.
-This option is expensive and only available (at time of writing) in a few territories.
-Porting numbers can also be confusing and time consuming, with no dedicated contact to help with the process.
+A Microsoft Calling Plan is a road to the PSTN managed entirely by Microsoft.
+This option is expensive and only available (as of Summer 2020) in certain parts of the world.
+Porting phone numbers can also be confusing and time-consuming.

 Direct Routing allows you to connect Teams to a range of voice service providers.
-This means being able to take advantage of cheaper call rates, more flexibility and better support.
-It’s also helpful for users locked into existing contracts with PSTN providers such as Verizon and CenturyLink, allowing them to use Teams without violating the contract in any capacity.
+This allows you to take advantage of cheaper call rates, more flexibility, and better support.
+It’s also helpful for users locked into existing contracts with other PSTN providers.
+They can use Teams without any contract violations.

-Many businesses find the direct routing model much more appealing as it gives them the flexibility to choose their own provider while integrating with other enterprise systems and taking advantage of Microsoft Teams' phone system features.
+Many businesses find the direct routing model much more appealing as it gives them the flexibility to choose their own provider.
+They can also integrate their existing PBX systems and analog devices with Teams' phone system features.

-Direct Routing works by combining the Teams system to the PSTN using two key elements: a Session Border Controller and SIP Trunks.
+Direct Routing works by combining Teams to the PSTN using two key elements: a Session Border Controller and SIP Trunks.

 > Read: How Microsoft Keeps Your Data Secure.

-SBC’s used to be almost exclusively located on premise, but as time goes on, more and more are cloud-based instead.
-Cloud-based SBC’s offer a much higher level of flexibility and reliability with lower up-front costs.
+SBCs used to be almost exclusively located on-premises.
+As time goes on, more and more are cloud-based instead.
+Cloud-based SBCs offer a much higher level of flexibility and reliability with lower up-front costs.

 These are devices that connect a business phone system to the internet and the PSTN.
-SIP Trunks are an essential component for connecting any PBX to the PSTN and a valid alternative to using a hosted “all-in-one” system.
+SIP Trunks are an essential component for connecting any PBX to the PSTN.
+They're also a valid alternative to using a hosted “all-in-one” system.

 Direct Routing is primarily designed for organizations set on using Teams as a phone system.
-Any business that matches one of the following criteria is a strong candidate for considering direct routing:
+Any business that matches one of the following criteria should consider Direct Routing:

-This one is obvious, but any business that is deeply embedded in using Microsoft Teams for internal communications can more easily use the platform for their external communication too.
-This also means less of a need for a separate PBX (and all the costs entailed) together with better integration between systems.
+This one is obvious.
+If you're using Microsoft Teams for internal communications, you can use the platform for their external communication too.
+This removes the need for an additional PBX and all its incumbent costs.

-Direct routing costs largely depend on carrier rates and individual circumstances.
+Direct Routing costs largely depend on carrier rates and individual circumstances.
 This means there isn’t a one-size-fits-all price for this solution.
-However, due to its cheaper recurring prices, Direct Routing will almost always cost less per user per month than Microsoft’s own Calling Plans.
+However, due to its cheaper recurring prices, Direct Routing can compete price-wise with almost any calling plan.

-Direct Routing also means third party integration, which has plenty of positive aspects.
-Choosing the right provider can save you huge amounts of upfront and ongoing fees and gain a large amount of expertise and reliability.
+Direct Routing also enables third-party integration.
+Choosing the right provider will help you save on upfront and ongoing fees and gain a large amount of expertise and reliability.

-Along with that, switching to Teams as a phone system doesn’t mean losing your old numbers.
-Microsoft will allow you to port your old numbers and keep using them in Teams.
-Should you choose not to, ordering new DDI’s is also an option, and can be done just as easily.
+Microsoft will allow you to port your old numbers and keep using them.
+Should you choose not to port, you can order new DDIs just as easily.

-With Direct Routing, the setup is remarkably painless.
-A direct routing system can be integrated to your existing phones systems and analog points, even emergency calling points.
-It also allows for a phased transition to Teams so that calls made between fully migrated Teams users and non-migrated phone system users don’t hamper the user experience.
+The setup for Direct Routing is remarkably painless.
+It can be integrated into your existing phone systems and analog devices.
+It also allows for a phased transition to Teams so calls made between fully migrated and non-migrated users don’t hinder their experience.
 All of this will be made quick and easy with the help of an experienced partner like Continuant.

-A third-party integrator will help you port your numbers, or order new ones if you decide to change carriers.
-Once everything in Teams is cleared with your provider, we’ll deploy your SIP trunks and new SBC’s.
-If all goes well, this step should take less than a day.
+We'll help you port your numbers or order new if you decide to change carriers.
+Once everything in Teams is cleared with your provider, we will deploy your SIP trunks and new SBCs.
 From there, it’s all a matter of informing your provider and training your staff.

-With 26+ years of experience in legacy voice and having won the 2020 Microsoft Partner of the Year Award for Calling & Meetings in Microsoft Teams, we are well-positioned to help you answer all these questions and start your journey to Microsoft Teams.
+Continuant has more than 25 years of experience in legacy voice and we were awarded the 2020 Microsoft Partner of the Year Award for Calling & Meetings in Microsoft Teams.
+We are well-positioned to help answer all your questions and begin your journey to Microsoft Teams.

-Schedule a 30-minute technology assessment today to find out what the transition to Microsoft Teams could look like for your organization.
+Schedule a free 30-minute technology assessment today and find out what the transition to Microsoft Teams could look like for your organization.